Accommodation in San Sebastian to move freely

 What to see in San Sebastian in one day

-If you have only a little time but do not want to miss out on the possibility of getting to know this beautiful city, we will tell you what to prioritise to see the most representative attractions.
+If you have only a little time but do not want to miss out on the possibility of getting to know this beautiful city, we will tell you what to prioritise to see the most representative attractions to visit San Sebastián in one day.
 La Concha beach is one of the most iconic places in San Sebastian, and the perfect starting point to walk to the Casco Vieja.
 To recharge your batteries, the Old Town offers a multitude of options for delicious pintxos.
 Following this route, other points of interest are the Plaza de la Constitución and the Museum of San Telmo.
 Among the most important buildings in this area are the Cathedral of the Good Shepherd, the Church of San Vicente and the Basilica of Santa María.
 From here, we highly recommend beginning the ascent to Mount Urgull, which offers a beautiful panoramic view of the city with the sea as a backdrop.

 Another point that you must not miss is the “Area Romantica”, as the Eixample area is known.
 This part of the city bears faithful witness to the splendour experienced by the town at the end of the 19th century and which culminated at the beginning of the 20th, with buildings such as the Hotel María Cristina or the Victoria Eugenia Theatre.
 Finally, an excellent way to end the day is a walk along the sea to the Peine del Viento, the famous sculpture that has already become a symbol of Donostia.

 What to see in San Sebastian and its surroundings